FunJumping/NeoGameSDK_TS/BlaCat_en.md

 }
 ```

-## 3、Advanced Applications
+## 3. Advanced Applications
-### 1、How to call smart contracts
+### 1. How to call smart contracts
 In general, there are two types of smart contract calls, one is a contract read request (Invokescript) and one is a contract write request (makerawtransaction).
 The read request does not make any changes, but simply reads the relevant data.
 Write requests make data changes that require a user authorization signature.
 Our top-up request, which belongs to the contract writing request, requires the user to open the wallet to request an authorization signature to execute.
-### 2、Read Contracts（invokescript）
+### 2. Read Contracts(invokescript)
-Only reads the smart contract information , this does not require a wallet user signature to invoke。
+Only reads the smart contract information , this does not require a wallet user signature to invoke.
 ```
   var params = {
       sbParamJson: ["(addr)AYkiQ74FHWFygR39WizXCz9f4xCLRYCxMT"],